symblai/symbl-docs/python-sdk/telephony-api.md

 Once the PSTN connection is established, you can get live updates on conversation events such as generation of transcript, action items or questions, etc.

-The `connection.subscribe` is a function of the `connection` object that listens to the events of a live call and let's you subscribe to them in real-time.
+The `connection_object.subscribe` is a function of the `connection` object that listens to the events of a live call and let's you subscribe to them in real-time.
 It takes a dictionary parameter, where the key can be an event and it's value can be a callback function that should be executed on the occurrence of that event.

 ### Supported Events